kaueDM/remaster/README.md

 ## Remaster - Redux generator prototype

 **[DISCLAIMER]** This is just an idea.
-I don't know if this is worst (probably is) than regular Redux structures.
+I don't know if this is worse (probably is) than regular Redux structures.
 Pull requests are more than welcome.

 ### API